akul-sethi/hex-reversi/submission/README.txt

      we would now like to specify that clicking on a tile which contains a player is prohibited.
      Finally, the game notifies both players when the game is over and provides them with the score.

+     Changes for part 4:

+     None of our prior code had to change.
+     ReadOnlyModelAdapter
+        - Added to adapt our model to theirs TwoWayViewAdapter
+        - Added to adapt their view to ours InputToFeatures
+        - Added so that their view could make requests to our controller AdapterUtils
+        - Added for adapting between simple enums and value-classes PlayerAdapter
+        - Added so that the model adapter between our model and the providers could be implemented.

+     List of features we got working:
+        - Displaying board
+        - Displaying move preview
+        - Sending pass request to controller
+        - Sending move request to controller
+        - Using all provider strategies
+        - Displaying game over with score
+     List of features we could not implement:
+        - None
+     Gameplay:
+     Game still takes two command line arguments, the first corresponding to Player 1 and the second to Player 2.
+Player 1 will use our view and Player 2 will use the provider view, but all strategies can be used for either player.
+List of legal arguments: human -> A human player
+     capture-max -> A machine player which follows the strategy of capturing the max number of pieces on its turn
+     corners -> A machine player which follows the strategy of capturing corners if it can on its turn.
+     avoid-near-corners -> A machine player which tries to avoid the spots next to a corner on its turn minimax -> A machine player which tries to minimize the max capture the opponent can do on its turn.
+     provider-capture-max -> A machine player which follows the strategy of capturing the max number of pieces on its turn.
+     provider-corners -> A machine player which follows the strategy of capturing the corners. provider-avoid-corners -> A machine player which follows the strategy of avoiding the spots next to corners.